Yoonsen/Dash_Imagination/ARCHITECTURE.md

 **Usage in App:**
 - **Place Info Card**: When viewing a place, fetch relevant historical images (e.g., pre-1920) using the place name.
 - Display images in a gallery or carousel within the place details.
+- Cache results in `place-images-store` / `author-images-store`, then hydrate the returned IIIF manifests via `hydrate_gallery_images` so the fullscreen gallery can show large previews (`.../full/!{max_px},{max_px}/0/default.jpg`) regardless of Presentation v2/v3 format.
+- Fallback to the Gallica integration (below) when NB has no suitable material, ensuring the UI always offers a handful of historical images per entity.

 ### 4.4 Qdrant (Image Similarity, Planned UI Integration)